Battle of Uji (1180): Background

 After the battle, Tanzō sent a courier to Kyoto, notifying them of the upcoming Rebellion.
 Once Kiyomori heard of this, he immediately ordered Mochihito be arrested and banished to Tosa Province on Shikoku.
-At first, no one suspected Minamoto no Yorimasa to be behind the plot, as one of entrusted samurais that were to carry out the order of arrest was one of Yorimasa's sons (Being Minamoto no Mitsunaga).
-Soon, Mochihito had gotten news of the order, and was told to flee to Mii-dera, one of the temples which opposed Kiyomori.
+At first, no one suspected Minamoto no Yorimasa to be behind the plot, as one of entrusted samurais that were to carry out the order of arrest was one of Yorimasa's gotten news of the order, and was told to flee to Mii-dera, one of the temples which opposed Kiyomori.
 He was told by his samurai that it would be easier to escape in women's attire, so he let his hair loose, put on female clothing, and wore a wide straw hat, similar to one a townswomen would wear.

-Soon, the Taira forces had made it to Mochihito's palace, where there was a guard called Hasebe Nobutsura that was left behind while Mochihito fled.
+Soon, the Taira forces had made it to Mochihito's palace, where there was a guard called Hasebe Nobutsura who was left behind while Mochihito fled.
 He was questioned by the Taira forces on the whereabouts of Mochihito, to which he responded that he had gone to a local shrine.
 The Taira forces, doubting this, ordered the palace be searched.
 Nobutsura, however, drew his sword (which had only been a ceremonial one) in response, beginning a battle in which he stood alone against 300 Taira men.
 He had wounded at least 56 of the Taira due to his knowledge of the palace.
 Since his sword was only ceremonial, it soon broke, causing him to be captured and examined in which he did not give the whereabouts of Mochihito away, and was banished to Hōki Province.